wacncontent/CustomizeTool/addCommentOutput/articles/traffic-manager/traffic-manager-powershell-arm.md

 - The 'failover' traffic routing method has been renamed 'priority'.

-## Preview limitations
+## Limitations
-As the Azure Resource Manager support for Traffic Manager is a Preview service, there are currently a small number of limitations:
+There are currently a small number of limitations in the ARM support for Azure Traffic Manager:

 - Traffic Manager profiles created using the existing (non-ARM) Azure Service Management (ASM) API, tools and 'classic' portal are not available via ARM, and vice versa.
 Migration of profiles from ASM to ARM APIs is not currently supported, other than by deleting and re-creating the profile.

-- 'Nested' Traffic Manager endpoints are not currently supported in the ARM API.
+- 'Nested' Traffic Manager endpoints are supported via the ARM API, ARM PowerShell and ARM-mode Azure CLI.
+They are not currently supported in the Azure Management Portal (which also uses the ARM API).

-- Azure Traffic Manager is not yet available in the Azure 'preview' portal, only on the 'classic' portal.
+- Traffic Manager endpoints of type 'AzureEndpoints', when referencing a Web App, can only reference the default (production) [Web App slot](/documentation/articles/web-sites-staged-publishing).
+Custom slots are not yet supported.
+As a workaround, custom slots can be configured using the 'ExternalEndpoints' type.

 ## Setting up Azure PowerShell

-These instructions use Windows Azure PowerShell, which needs to be configured using the steps below.
+These instructions use Azure PowerShell, which needs to be configured using the steps below.

 For non-PowerShell users, or non-Windows users, analogous operations can be executed via the Azure CLI.
+All operations, with the exception of managing 'nested' Traffic Manager profiles, are also available via the Azure Management Portal.

 ### Step 1
 Install the latest Azure PowerShell, available from the Azure downloads page.